Belgian expulsion orders of EU nationals lowest in years

 Reports started to emerge of EU nationals receiving expulsion orders for having demanded help over hospital or utility bills.

-Others, who worked at schools, hospitals, and in social-services programmes, were also told to exit the country.
+Others, who worked at schools and hospitals in social-services work programmes, were also told to exit the country.

 "There were cases where the police were harassing people, telling them they have to leave," said Lafleur.